-The tungsten business outlook has improved considerably since Almonty first entered into negotiations to acquire Daytal in April 2011.
-A continued global supply shortfall for tungsten concentrates coupled with increasing demand has led to record high prices.
+The tungsten business outlook has remained robust since Almonty first entered into negotiations to acquire Daytal in April 2011.
+A continued global supply shortfall for tungsten concentrates coupled with increasing demand has led to sustained higher prices over the first 6 months of Almonty's ownership of the Los Santos Project.
 Additional planned global mine output will be required in order to meet forecasted demand increases.

-Tungsten prices according to the Metal Bulletin European quotation for APT (from which Almonty's concentrate prices are derived by varying formulae under its long-term supply agreement) continue to remain strong.
+Tungsten prices according to the MB European quotation for APT (from which Almonty's concentrate prices are derived by varying formulae under its long-term supply agreement) continue to remain strong despite recent price declines during the month of April.
 Pricing forecasts, based on Roskill Information Services "Tungsten: Market Outlook to 2016, 10th edition 2011", take into account both growing demand and anticipated new sources of supply coming to market.